xiangjunn/tp/docs/UserGuide.md

 **Examples:**
 * `clist` followed by `cdelete 2` deletes the second contact from SoConnect.
 * `cfind Betsy` followed by `cdelete 1` deletes the first contact from the results of the `cfind` command.
-* `cdelete 3-5` deletes contacts from index 3 to 5 from SoConnect.
+* `cdelete 3-5` deletes contacts from index 3 to 5 from the currently displayed contacts.

 ### Editing a contact: `cedit`